percona/pmm-doc/docs/details/postgresql.md

 | `PERCONA_TEST_PMM_DISABLE_BUILTIN_POSTGRES`       |           | Environment variable to disable built-in PMM server database.

 By default, communication between the PMM server and the database is not encrypted.
 To secure a connection, follow [PostgeSQL SSL instructions](https://www.postgresql.org/docs/14/ssl-tcp.html) and provide `POSTGRES_SSL_*` variables.

+To use grafana with external PostgreSQL add `GF_DATABASE_*` environment variables accordingly.

 **Example**